Financial Aid FAQ for Graduates

 Once I have filed my Free Application for Federal Student Aid ( FAFSA), how do I know it has been processed and the Graziadio School will receive the results?

 You can verify your FAFSA status by reviewing your Student Aid Report (SAR) at www.fafsa.ed.gov.
-Make sure that Pepperdine University (school code - 001264) is one of the schools listed in Section H. Questions about FAFSA processing can be directed to the Federal Student Aid Information Center at 800.433.3243.
+Make sure that Pepperdine University (school code - 001264) is one of the schools listed.
+Questions about FAFSA processing can be directed to the Federal Student Aid Information Center at 800.433.3243.

 How can I correct my Student Aid Report (SAR)?